whitneylosinski/Eat.Sleep.Data/README.md

 - <a href= "https://github.com/whitneylosinski/Eat.Sleep.Data/blob/mlr_model/mlr_model.ipynb">MLR Model</a>

-Output label for input data (screenshot of predicted "y"):
+Output label for input data (screenshot of predicted "y") for the MLR model can be viewed as follows:

 - <a href= "https://github.com/whitneylosinski/Eat.Sleep.Data/blob/main/PNGs/baseline_MLR_predicted_y.png">Preliminary MLR predicted "y"</a>

-Because the initial model came in with an R2 score of 0.57 which is not high enough, we ran a multi-collinearity matrix and found there are numerous variables with significantly high collinearity.
-We have begun the process of re-examining the input variables to correct for this.
+This initial model produced an R-squared value 0.57, which is not high enough for predictive reliability.
+Thus, we ran a multi-collinearity matrix and found there are numerous variables with significantly high collinearity.
+Using the matrix, we began the process of re-examining the input variables for proper feature selection.

-In addition, we are trying a Random Forest Regressor model because this type of model offers the following advantages:
+In addition, we are trying an additional preliminary Random Forest Regressor model because this type of model offers the following advantages:

 *  Can be used to rank the importance of input variables in a natural way.
 *  Can handle thousands of input variables without variable deletion.
 *  Is robust to outliers and nonlinear data.
-*  Run efficiently on large datasets
+*  Runs efficiently on large datasets

 Since our data set has a large number of input variables, the RF model should be able to better separate the predictors from the non-predictors.

-A link to our preliminary model is here:
+A link to this preliminary Random Forest Regressor model is viewable here:

 - <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/blob/Baseline_Model_Testing/Baseline_Model_Testing_files/Baseline_Random_Forest_Regressor.ipynb">Random Forest Model</a>

 As a result of the preliminary random forest regression investigation, our model produced an r-squared value of 95%.
-However, we will next explore the use of an accuracy score metric using either mean squared error or mean absolute error with the random forest regressor.
+This R-squared value is suspciously high.
+However, the next step will be to obtain an accuracy score.
+Hence, the next step is to use either mean squared error or mean absolute error with the random forest regressor to determine predictive accuracy.

-For more indepth discussion of the MLMs, click on this link:
+For more indepth discussion of the MLMs, follow this link:

 - <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/wiki/Machine-Learning-Model-Development">MLM_wiki_link</a>

 #### Connection of draft model to Postgres Database:

-Both the draft models were successfully linked to the Heroku postgres database as shown in the following link's image:
+Both the draft models were successfully linked to the Heroku postgres database as exhibited in the following link's image:

 - <a href = "https://github.com/whitneylosinski/Eat.Sleep.Data/wiki/Database">Postgres Database Example</a>